 - Just as you can use Facebook and Twitter to help homeless pets find loving families by sharing a link to an adoptable pet’s profile page, you can also help shelters obtain items they need to provide the best care for their animals.
 Many people don’t realize how easy it is to support shelters by donating items they no longer need, such as blankets, towels and even newspapers.
 Simply go to a shelter or rescue’s website and find the ‘wish list’ of items they need, and post that link to your Facebook status update or a Twitter post, and add a short note.
 If the shelter you support does not have a list, send them a suggestion to add one to their site and a compile a list to help them get started.

 - Use Facebook and Twitter to help homeless pets find loving homes.
-Here’s how easy it is: Visit Petfinder.com, DogTime.com or AdoptAPet.com and find a pet of your choice currently available for adoption.
+Here’s how easy it is: Visit Petfinder.com or AdoptAPet.com and find a pet of your choice currently available for adoption.
 Copy and paste the url from the pet’s profile page into a Facebook status update or a Twitter post, and add a short note about the pet.
-You’re finished and it’s there for all to see; and it’s such an easy way to help, you can post a new pet each week.
-And just imagine if your efforts helped to find a pet a new home or encouraged someone to adopt!
+You’re finished and it’s there for all to see.
+Post a new pet each week and just imagine if your efforts helped to find a pet a new home or encouraged someone to adopt!

 - Tell your favorite shelter or rescue about the Through a Dog’s Ear Shelter Program, which offers a free 2-CD set of clinically tested classical piano music to animal shelters and dog rescues.
 Research has demonstrated that the psychoacoustically designed classical piano arrangements on the Through a Dog’s Ear CDs induced calmness in 70 percent of dogs in shelters or kennels and 85 percent of dogs in households.
 To qualify, the shelter or rescue must be a non-profit facility that temporarily houses five or more dogs for adoption or placement that has a music system of moderate quality or better.